 This pre-programmed drive also avoids tangling of the hose too.
 The hose that comes with the unit is good enough for a 40 feet pool.
 The best part for us was the quiet operation and ease of installation.
 Do keep in mind that this is built for concrete pools.

-This a really powerful device and is affordable too.
-Designed for in-ground pools its cleaning cycle is quiet and effective.
-Once set-up and running it will need none or minimal intervention from you.
-The best feature of this cleaner is its ability to clean small and large debris, fine dirt or sand and leaves too.
+This a compelling device and is affordable too.
+Designed for in-ground pools, its cleaning cycle is quiet and effective.
+Once set-up and running, it will need none or minimal intervention from you.
+The best feature of this cleaner is its ability to clean small and large debris, fine dirt or sand, and leaves too.

 This Pentair suction-side pool cleaner comes with sure flow turbine design.
 The design is responsible for providing a clear passage to the debris and thus avoids clogging.
 It also has a programmed cleaning cycle to give you an efficient operation in the shortest possible time.
 The cleaner works well even with low flow pumps owing to its enhanced hydraulic design.